RayRizzling/lightning-trading-bot/README.md

 - 📊 **Technical Indicators**: Set the periods for MA, EMA, BB, RSI, and ATR.
 - ⚙️ **Other Settings**: Configure other important parameters.

+Important notice: OHLCs history data and live spot price is used for signal derivation.
+Price and index history not yet integrated in signal calulcations.

 ### Example Configuration

 ```rust